williamwight/CJAconnectionsAPI/README.md

 #### Request Example Details

-The example above requests the backfills associated with the `dg_47b7fb18-676b-4f04-8fa3-25XXXXXXXXXX` connection and the `6526664c54d56dXXXXXXXXXX` data set.
+The example above requests the backfills associated with the `dg_47b7fb18-676b-4f04-8fa3-25XXXXXXXXXX` connection and the `6526664c54d56dXXXXXXXXXX` dataset.

 #### Response Example Details

 The example above responds:

-* The data set `6526664c54d56dXXXXXXXXXX` is associated with both backfills.
+* The dataset `6526664c54d56dXXXXXXXXXX` is associated with both backfills.
 * The status of the `76ce8f4f-c19b-4e4a-a524-75XXXXXXXXXX` backfill is `COMPLETED`.
 * The status of the `31821999-d1f8-4526-b754-66XXXXXXXXXX` backfill is `IN_PROGRESS`.